gonzalo-munillag/BrowserQuest/README.md

 # BrowserQuest Quick Start

 BrowserQuest is a free massively multiplayer online role-playing HTML5/JavaScript game 😮‍💨 created by French developer Little Workshop and the Mozilla Foundation.
+I played it as a teenager and wanted to bring it back as a small project 😄 a little gem from 2012.

 <p align="center">
   <img src="./browserquest.webp" />